CJDevWorks/cpp-notes/smart-pointers/unique_ptr.md

 - smart pointer to manage exclusive ownership of a resource.
 When the unique_ptr object goes out of scope, the underlying resource is deleted.
 By default, unique_ptr calls delete on the underlying resource, but you can give your custom deleter.

+- A non-null `std::unique_ptr` always owns what it points to.

+- Moving a `std::unique_ptr` transfers ownership from the source pointer to the destination pointer, setting the source-pointer to `null`.

+- Copying a `std::unique_ptr` is disallowed, because it would violate the exlusive-ownership semantics of `std::unique_ptr`.
+Two unique_ptrs could otherwise point to the same resource, each thinking it owned and should therefore destroy that resource.

+- `std::unique_ptr` is thus a *move-only type*.

 - Good example is a factory method

 - Note that the size of a unique_ptr class with default deleter is same as the size of raw pointer, so no penalty for using unique_ptr.